-- Hopefully you feel more confident in your ability to intervene when someone is at immediate risk of suicide. - Please reach out to the Walter Reed Army Institute of Research, Research Transition Office with any questions you have about this training material.
-For program related questions please contact the ACE-SI Tiers 2 or 3 on your installation or within your MACOM/COMPO.
+- Hopefully you're feeling more confident in your ability to intervene when someone is at immediate risk of suicide, more informed of how to support the unit in the aftermath of a suicide related event, and more prepared to conduct the Tier 1 workshop. - Remember to start building those vertical and horizontal ACE-SI relationships right away. - Please reach out to the Walter Reed Army institute of Research, Research transition Office with any questions you have about this training material.
 Thank you for attending this training.